 Truck hauling 4 elephants stalls, blocking Oklahoma highway

-EUFAULA, Okla. – The Oklahoma Highway Patrol says a truck hauling four elephants has stalled in eastern Oklahoma, blocking one lane of a busy highway.
+EUFAULA, Okla. – The Oklahoma Highway Patrol says a truck hauling four elephants stalled in eastern Oklahoma, blocking one lane of a busy highway for about two hours.

 Patrol Lt.
-Jarrett Johnson said Wednesday that the commercial vehicle broke down on a portion of U.S. 69 near Eufaula, about 120 miles (193 kilometers) east of Oklahoma City.
+Jarrett Johnson said Wednesday that the commercial vehicle broke down shortly before 2 p.m. on a portion of U.S. 69 near Eufaula, about 120 miles (193 kilometers) east of Oklahoma City.

-Johnson says a wrecker service has arrived to help move the stalled vehicle.
-He says a veterinarian from the area is also on scene to help move the elephants.
-Johnson says the lane will remain blocked while the elephants are transferred to another trailer for transportation.
+Johnson says a wrecker service arrived to help move the stalled vehicle from the highway, which reopened shortly before 4 p.m.
+A veterinarian from the area helped move the elephants and they were transferred to another trailer for transportation.

 Johnson says he did not know where the truck came from or where it was headed when it broke down.